 Fear to freedom

 Mong and her husband, Rim, live in a rural Cambodian village in the Kampot Province.
-As it were for so many Cambodians in the region, their families were forced to the area during the Cambodian genocide of the 1970’s.
+As it was for so many Cambodians in the region, their families were forced to the area during the Cambodian genocide of the 1970’s.
 Not long after becoming teens, the couple met and started a family.
 Eventually Rim was able to build their home.
 It sits high up on stilts to avoid flood waters.
 What he was unable to provide for his family was protection from unsafe water and open defecation.
 That was until the couple was empowered with something we call WaterCredit.

 “Our daughters were always at risk of unwanted attacks at night.”